 Many teachers are excellent in class but suffer when it comes to teaching children English individually, and that is a shame because teaching one on one can be very rewarding, as well as often being a good source of extra income.
 This article is broadly divided into four parts as follows: 1.
 The importance of making your lessons fun2.
 One-to-ones.
 One-to-One Lessons by Alan Marsh Some teachers love them, some hate them: one-to-one lessons, 121, Private Lessons, Individual Lessons – they go by different names, but they all come down to the same thing – you’re alone with a learner, and usually you’re their only teacher.

 Sometimes they may also be taking part in a group course, and may have opted for an extension.
 Their reasons for doing so are various, but usually it’s because they want to focus on a specific area, or they want individual attention, or both.
+I’ve often been asked to write down some tips and advice for teachers who feel unsure about teaching one-to-one, and perhaps to run a workshop.
+I’ve been to several workshops myself, and although they often provide useful insights and some practical techniques, they have the problem that every learner is different, with different personalities, learning styles, strengths and weaknesses, practical needs and language learning experiences. . • What risks do I take?
+Interests them.
 The Teacher's Handbook for Great One-on-one ESL Lessons.
 You’re about to go mano-a-mano with an ESL student for the first time.

 Guess the news story Collect a week’s worth of newspapers (in any language) and cut out pictures of news stories from each one.
+Aim for a selection of five or six topical news pictures from that week.
 How to Teach Your First English Conversation Class - Tips for ESL/EFL.
 Here is my approach to teaching English to a student or small group of students (e.g. 4 people) for the first time.